WebSocket Communication Protocol

 {"type": "tts", "state": "start"}

-: TTS session ended{"type": "tts", "state": "sentence_start", "text": "..."}
+: Indicates the end of this TTS.{"type": "tts", "state": "sentence_start", "text": "..."}

-4. Audio Encoding/Decoding
+4. Audio Encoding and Decoding

-Client Audio Playback
+Client Playing Received Audio

 5. Common State Transitions